-Leidos is looking for a licensed counselor to support Joint Base Pearl Harbor Hickam in Hawaii.
+Leidos is looking for a [Insert Position] to support Schofield Barracks HI near Oahu, Hawaii.

 A career of purpose—serving our nation’s military children and families—is open for you, an empathetic, supportive, and motivational licensed counselor who can proactively help military service members and their families overcome common challenges such as deployment, frequent relocation, job stress and life away from home.

 Leidos partners with the Department of Defense’s (DoD’s) Military and Family Life Counseling (MFLC) Program to provide highly confidential counseling services and support to military service members and their families.
 Non-medical counseling is preventive in nature and aims to address and solve issues before they become more harmful problems.

 Many people like you, who have behavioral or mental health experience, are finding satisfaction in the non- medical counseling profession.
 Your education and experience can more effectively help people navigate life’s challenges when you’re not spending long hours completing billing and documentation, filing paperwork, or sitting at a desk all day.
 The MFLC model emphasizes simple and easy documentation used for reporting activity only:

 Along with job satisfaction, you will be a part of the force of counseling excellence that makes a meaningful difference for U.S. Service Members and their families!
 Counselors play a vital role in helping service members and their families get the support they truly need.
 Military service members and their families face unique emotional and environmental challenges due to the stress of military life.
 This is an opportunity for you to support where and when you are most needed.

 - Build support coalitions with important military support systems such as Family Readiness, Family Advocacy, Exceptional Family Member Program and more.

 - Promote skill-building, readiness and resilience through approved, evidence-based materials and tools that instill capabilities for better health and wellness.